milosptr/event-centar/index.md

     Prince to Executive Pastry Chef at Vue de Monde.
 Today his sweet art can be tasted throughout Capitol Grand, from iconic desserts served at Omnia Bistro & Bar (liquid centre cheesecake anyone?) to the exquisite delicacies of Yugen Tea Bar.
-As Executive Pastry Chef at Capitol Grand his craft is delightfully enjoyed in our restaurants, and his innovative masterpieces can be discovered on all of our event menus. '
+As Executive Pastry Chef at Capitol Grand, his craft is delightfully enjoyed in our restaurants, and his innovative masterpieces can be discovered on all of our event menus. '
 - name: Myron Kloppers
   position: Sommelier